conventional-changelog/conventional-changelog/packages/git-semver-tags/README.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage Status][coveralls-image]][coveralls-url]

-> Get all git semver tag of your repository in reverse chronological order
+> Get all git semver tags of your repository in reverse chronological order

-*Note:* since lightweight tags do not store date information, the date of a semver is the date of the commit that is tagged on.
-If two semver tags on one commit, the order is not guaranteed.
+*Note:* since lightweight tags do not store date information, the date of a tag is the date of the commit that is tagged on.
+If two tags on one commit, the order is not guaranteed.

 ## Install